 6.35.1 Applicability to language

+The vulnerability as described in ISO/IEC 24772-1 subclause 6.35 is mitigated by SPARK.

 SPARK permits recursion.
 The exception Storage_Error is raised when the recurring execution results in insufficient storage.
 This will result in program termination unless an exception handler is placed outside the SPARK portion of the program.